smy1/swlab/python/README.md

-python --version ## check python version pip install --upgrade pip setuptools wheel ## check whether pip is installed, then use it to install the necessary modules pip show <package name> ## check whether a particular package has been install and what version pip install opencv-python ## required for resizing videos if using MoviePy v1.0 https://pypi.org/project/opencv-python/
+python --version ## check python version pip install --upgrade pip setuptools wheel ## check whether pip is installed, then use it to install the necessary modules pip show <package name> ## check whether a particular package has been install and what version pip install openpyxl ## required if we want python to extract information from an excel file pip install opencv-python ## required for resizing videos if using MoviePy v1.0 https://pypi.org/project/opencv-python/
 ```
 >[!NOTE]